All Home Meters

 1. Plan and Budget Ahead

-To avoid surprises, it's important to start planning and budgeting early for the costs of the 40-year recertification.
+To avoid surprises, it's important to start planning and budgeting early for the recertification.
 By setting aside funds for inspections and potential repairs, you can manage the financial burden more effectively.
 Keep in mind that the cost of repairs can vary, so it's wise to anticipate that unexpected issues might arise.

 2. Choose an Experienced Professional.